SeLite/SeLite.github.io/WhySeleniumIDE.md

     * (+) scripts can access privileged Firefox features, like
       * SQLite data storage
         * in a local DB file (under user's control)
-        * this allows data separation between the test and the application
+        * this allows data separation between the script and the application
         * with object-oriented layer
       * taking screenshots of application screen
       * Login Manager (passwords stored by Firefox), which allows scripts